SammyKrosoft/Copilot-Prompts-for-Activity-Reports/README.md

 <img width="20" height="20" alt="image" src="https://github.com/user-attachments/assets/0231166d-41cd-4130-8c24-44c12e0a47ce" /> **[Prompt] - copy the whole prompt below, no need to change customer name or period because we specified it on the *Step #3* prompt above** :

 ```
 Fill this template for customer specified on the previous prompt, for the months specified in the previous prompt, using the Copilot Prompt suggested for each part.
 Do not change the titles.
+Use nice formatting.
+Don't put references to the source.
 Context: the generated activity report will be for a Word document.

 Title: Activity Report for <Customer Name>

 Period covered: <month or dates covered in this activity report>

-1\.
-Executive Summary
+1. Executive Summary

 Copilot prompt:	Can you give me an executive summary about the activity for the customer <Customer Name> / <the selected customer>, and for the month(s) of <Month Name>, without the information about the Overhead and without any hours information, and without any references please ?

-Copilot prompt	\[Optional] - Provide more details on the specific actions taken
+Also, Provide more details on the specific actions taken please

-2\.
-Main tasks and projects
+2. Main tasks and projects

 2.1	Tasks \& Projects description